Xaegir/temp-website/content/english/career/blockchain-product-manager.md

 * Possess curiosity, resourcefulness, and open-mindedness to learning.
 * Have the ability to prioritize effectively on long-term projects with short term requirements.
-* Have patience in helping those who are new or unfamiliar
+* Have patience in helping those who are new or unfamiliar!
 * Have a strong work ethic and hustle.
 Both are important, as are communication skills, writing ability, and a business development mindset.
 * Demonstrate knowledge of and interest in improving employee experiences.
 * Communicate when guidance is needed, or when it is not.